muarshad01/Golang_Microservices/2_Frontend_and_One_Microservice/README.md

 ***

-## 11. Reviewing the front end code
+## 11. Reviewing the front-end code

 ***